withmorten/foo_dsp_keepalive/README.md

 # Stereo Width

 ## What is this?
-A DSP component for foobar2000 which narrows and expands the width of stereo panning.
+A DSP component for foobar2000 which keeps audio devices alive by adding an inaudible sound at a very high frequency.

 ## Installation
-1. download the zip file started with "foo_dsp_width" from [Releases](https://github.com/h1data/foo_dsp_width/releases/latest) section
+1. download the zip file started with "foo_dsp_keepalive" from [Releases](https://github.com/withmorten/foo_dsp_keepalive/releases/latest) section
 2. open foobar2000 > File > Preferences > Components
 3. click Install and select the zip file and restart foobar2000
 4. open File > Preferences > Playback > DSP Manager